SAVE-THE-DATE FOR OUR 2025 EVENT!

 Top of 3rd Band Set = Solo Finals

-12am-2am Late Night Dances @ The Curtis Hotel
+12am-3am Late Night Dances @ The Curtis Hotel (Fusion room and Lindy room)

 Curtis Hotel